tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 2. The domain name owner must be the filing applicant or its legal representative.
 3. The office phone number must be authentic, which will be verified by the Administration Bureau.

-## Filing requirements of Liaoning Communications Administration Bureau
+## Filing Requirements of Liaoning Communications Administration Bureau
 Individual:
 1. The Administration Bureau will make verification via telephone during the review.
 Please attend to the phone call of the Administration Bureau and answer the questions of the Administration Bureau honestly (such as the main content of the website, verification of ID information, etc.).
 2. The access to the website shall not be enabled before the website filing is successfully completed.